Horizontal Rows On The Periodic Table

 Period 5: Rubidium to Xenon

 Period 5 is similar to Period 4 but includes heavier elements and another series of transition metals.
-It contains elements from rubidium (Rb) to xenon (Xe).
+And it contains elements from rubidium (Rb) to xenon (Xe).
 Following rubidium and strontium, the d orbitals are filled from yttrium (Y) to cadmium (Cd).
 Indium, tin, antimony, tellurium, and iodine follow, with xenon being the noble gas.

 Period 6: Cesium to Radon